alexdascal/DevOps_code_challenge/README.md

 # Acceptance Criteria
 * This repository must be forked
 * The base on which you will be installing all software and moving parts must be comprised of at least one VM running a Linux Distribution of your choice.
 We are using CentOS for our internal purposes but any LINUX distro is acceptable.
-* You will use Vagrant and VBox to support the VMs (or anything similar)
+* You will use Vagrant and VBox to support the VMs (or anything similar).
+This is required so that we can recreate your Infrastructure locally.
 * The provided Dockerfile is used as a base to complete the challenge.
 * Composing the custom message displayed by Nginx is done automatically through a script.
 * Everything is kept/done in code and provisioning is done through Ansible (where applicable)